Councillors and wards

 Upon receipt of a valid request, an election to fill the vacancy will be held within 35 working days.

-Details of the vacancy can be downloaded at the bottom of the page.
+Details of the vacancy and the notice of election can be downloaded at the bottom of the page.

 Councillors are ordinary members of the public, who are elected by the residents of Leicester to act as a voice for the communities they live in.